KittyCAD/modeling-app/docs/kcl/std.md

 Import a CAD file.

 For formats lacking unit data (STL, OBJ, PLY), the default import unit is millimeters.
 Otherwise you can specify the unit by passing in the options parameter.
-The file(s) should be of only one format, if multiple files are provided.
+If you import a gltf file, we will try to find the bin file and import it as well.

 ```
-import(file_paths: [String], options: kittycad::types::InputFormat) -> ImportedGeometry
+import(file_path: String, options: kittycad::types::InputFormat) -> ImportedGeometry
 ```

 #### Arguments

-* `file_paths`: `[String]`
+* `file_path`: `String`
 * `options`: `kittycad::types::InputFormat` - Input format specifier.
 ```
 {